jvue96/Immigrant-Families-Together/README.md

    > Note: You'll need to commit and push each time you make a change that you want to deploy to Heroku. **Keep in mind you CAN NOT pull from Heroku.
 This is not a replacement for GitHub!**

-Lastly, open terminal and type `heroku open` as a shortcut to open your website in a browser.

    > Note: It is best to fully test your code locally before deploying to Heroku.
 Bugs are much harder to troubleshoot on a live website.